Characters: Yu Yu Hakusho Team Urameshi

-- Cruel Mercy: He did it twice.
-First with Tarukane, whose life he spared before giving him the final push into madness, and then we find out he never went through his promise to kill all the Ice Maidens because they were already dead inside and sparing their lives was crueler.
+- Cruel Mercy: He does it twice.
+First with Tarukane, whose life he spared before giving him the final push into madness.
+Second, he never went through with his promise to kill all the Ice Maidens because they were already dead inside and sparing their lives was crueler.

 - Curb-Stomp Battle: Hiei's... quite good at unleashing unholy amounts of badass to crush his opponents with sheer anticlimactic force.
 See Zeru, who spent half an episode being built up as The Guy To Watch Out For, and Hiei reduced him to an ashy impression on a wall in seconds.

-- Desperately Looking for a Purpose in Life: Which causes a BSOD and turned him into a Death Seeker after he fufilled what he thought was his final mission, helping his sister.
+- Desperately Looking for a Purpose in Life: Which causes a Heroic BSOD and turns him into a Death Seeker after he fulfills what he thought was his final mission, helping his sister.

 - Easily Forgiven: Yusuke is immediately OK with working alongside the guy who kidnapped his girlfriend and tried to turn her into a demon.

-- Even Evil Has Standards: When he was a Boxed Crook in Saint Beast arc he remarked that Kurama is "Even more cuthroat than I am."
+- Even Evil Has Standards: When he was a Boxed Crook in the Saint Beasts arc he remarked that Kurama is "Even more cuthroat than I am."

 - Expy: Of Vegeta.
-Both are Proud Warrior Race Guys with emphasis on the "pride" part that start out opposing The Hero but later make a Heel-Face Turn to become one of the good guys strongest fighters.
+Both are Proud Warrior Race Guys with emphasis on the "proud" part that start out opposing The Hero but later make a Heel-Face Turn to become one of the good guys' strongest fighters.
 Also, they both are short, have long, upright black hair and are revealed to be of the same type of being as the protagonist.

 - Eyepatch of Power: Technically, it's a headband.
 It covers his Jagan so it still counts.

-- Flawless Victory: Hiei was the only character in the Dark Tournament Arc to win every battle he participated in, and only one of his opponents survived.
+- Flawless Victory: Hiei is the only character in the Dark Tournament Arc to win every battle he participates in, and only one of his opponents survives.

 - Forgotten Phlebotinum: Hiei's Jaganshi form, only used in his first appearance and one of the movies, where he sprouts extra Jagans all over his body which greatly increase his speed, strength, and demonic power.
 Possibly justified in that it leaves him with a Weaksauce Weakness to any attack that can blind him (since he has eyes all over his body), and it's implied his Dragon of the Darkness Flame is a stronger ability overall.